 Before heading out, always check the length, difficulty and time required to complete the trail.
 Allow enough time to get back to your vehicle before dusk (we suggest leaving a 30-minute cushion).
 Don’t forget to wear trail- and weather-appropriate footwear and clothing.

 Note: The Hardwood Lookout Trail will be closed on three weekends in 2017: Sept.
 23-24, Sept.
 30-Oct.
 1 and Oct.
 7-8.

 While there are concessions open along the Hwy 60 Parkway Corridor, consider packing a picnic and stop at one of the many of the park’s picnic areas.

-Picnic areas include Tea Lake and Kearney Lake campgrounds (both of which feature comfort stations with flush/vault toilets), as well as Western Uplands, East Beach, Lake of Two Rivers, Canis Bay Lake and Costello Lake campgrounds.
+Picnic areas include Tea Lake campground (which features a comfort station with flush/vault toilets), as well as East Beach, Lake of Two Rivers, Canisbay Lake, Tea Lake Dam and Minnesing Bike Trail.

 Please don’t picnic or bring outside food — including boxed lunches — into any restaurants.

 Again, proper footwear is a must.
 Visitors should also dress for the weather, including warm layers when appropriate.
 A raincoat or waterproof shell is always a good idea.

 Entry fees are charged at a rate of $17.00 / day / vehicle (discounts available for seniors and Ontarians with disabilities.
 ID required).
 On weekends and statutory holidays between September 4 and October 31, entry fees are charged at a rate of $20.00 / day / vehicle.

 During this time the fee increase will also apply to the permits issued for Ontario Senior (65+) $16.00, and Ontario residents with a disability $10.00.